mzivic7/SystemAutocorrect/README.md

 When run, no window will be open, so if you want to stop it, you must kill it from task manager.
 Dependency that must be manually installed: [aspell-win32](https://github.com/adamyg/aspell-win32).
 Don't install x64 version.
 Dictionary for specific language must be installed alongside aspell base program.
-Autocorrect WILL NOT WORK without aspell and dictionary.
+Autocorrect can work without aspell, only with custom replacements, just set aspell mode to `OFF` in settings.
 install.shm uninstall.sh and autocorrect.service are for Linux.

 #### Windows - Build